hastest/juliannma.com/_includes/front_page_sections/media.md

     </p>
   </div>
   <div class="thirds_tile">
-    <h3><a href="/seas/">Sustainable Environment through the Arts & Sciences (SEAS)</a></h3>
+    <h3><a href="/seas/">Sustainable Environment thru the Arts & Sciences </a></h3>
     <p>
-      Juliann Ma's concert and music video project, is an original artistic initiative to awaken our senses to the growing global issue of climate change.
-Chosen and nurtured by Ms. Ma, a team of environmentally mindful artists strive to immerse audiences, through uniquely collaborative and interdisciplinary performances, in the story of the human impact on nature.
-SEAS' first music video and Juliann's directorial debut, <i>Rise Awaken</i>, is being released to the public autumn 2017.
+      SEAS is Juliann Ma's original artistic initiative to awaken our senses to the growing global issue of climate change.
+Chosen and nurtured by Ms. Ma, a team of environmentally mindful artists strive to immerse audiences, through uniquely collaborative and interdisciplinary performances, in the story of human impact on nature.
+SEAS' first music video and Juliann Ma's directorial debut, <i>Rise, Awaken</i>, was released this past November.
 It is her hope that these works will encourage audiences to care for the home they share with all life on Earth, and take an active role in safeguarding it for the future via outreach, education, and other support for conservation efforts.
     </p>
   </div>
   <div class='thirds_tile'>